CAA381/hands-on/README.md

 Everything has been already configured for you so that you can focus on the DevOps topic.
 Nevertheless, here is a summary of the requirements that are needed if you want to set up the same landscape later on your own:

-* **This GitHub Repo will be preserve for your convinience after the TechEd so you can consume the resource anytime**
+* **This GitHub Repo will be preserved for your convenience after the TechEd so you can consume the resource anytime**

-> **TODO - DELETE THIS IN THE FINAL VERSION** Provide the list of requirements on a later point before I finalize the handouts.
+* You can download Cx Server from [here](https://github.com/SAP/cloud-s4-sdk-pipeline-docker/tree/master/s4sdk-jenkins-master/cx-server)
+* You will need to have an [SAP Cloud Platform](https://cloudplatform.sap.com/index.html) account (CF or Neo environment)
+* An active subscription to [Alert Notification](https://cloudplatform.sap.com/capabilities/product-info.SAP-Cloud-Platform-Alert-Notification.df14655e-ee31-45ab-b755-71f869e359c8.html).
+* SAP CAP based application.
+Learn how to build one [here](https://developers.sap.com/group.cp-apm-full-stack-app.html)

 # Preparation (Mandatory)
 To finalize the setup we have to execute the following steps befor starting with the exercise: